-In terms of presentation it is difficult to get an overview of how lynx will actually be managed after all these changes have come into place.
+In terms of presentation it is difficult to get an overview of how wolves will actually be managed after all these changes have come into place.
 Understanding the final system will require reading this plan and the previous plans.
-It would have been helpful if in some place there was a consolidated overview of how it is envisaged lynx would be managed once the proposed changes are made to the existing system.
-An annual wheel of activities for example might be a helpful visualisation, as could a procedural figure in cases of derogration - from setting of quotas to follow-up (trophy registration, marking etc).
+It would have been helpful if in some place there was a consolidated overview of how it is envisaged wolves would be managed once the proposed changes are made to the existing system.
+An annual wheel of activities for example might be a helpful visualisation, as could a procedural figure for hunting - from setting of quotas to follow-up (trophy registration, marking etc).